agilexrobotics/agilex_paper/README.md

-This repository summarizes the papers published based on AgileX devices, including paper links and project links.
+This repository collects the papers published based on AgileX devices, including paper links and project links.